trust-agi/trust-agi.github.io/content/authors/bo-xiong/.ipynb_checkpoints/_index-checkpoint.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "zhanghe_cgv at foxmail.com"
+email: "bo.xiong@ipvs.uni-stuttgart.de"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- PhD Students
 ---